burst-apps-team/burst-wiki/faq.md

 No, it’s 95% capacity and 5% scan time that determine success.
 More plot area = better deadlines = better chance of forging a block, or better rates from a pool.

+**6**)*' What security measures can I take to keep my coins safe?*'

+Before transferring coins to a new wallet, verify your pass phrase by signing in and out of your wallet until you are comfortable that your record of the pass phrase is accurate.
+Keep at least two copies of your pass phrase in separate locations.
+Do not disclose your pass phrase to anyone who cannot absolutely be trusted with it.
+Will your pass phrase still be available to you if your computer is stolen, after a natural disaster, or to your estate or other trusted individual if this should be necessary.
+Your pass phrase is your only access to your Burst assets.
+Depending on the value of your account, extraordinary measures should be employed to protect it.
+Your security plan might also include multiple wallets, one or more for cold storage, and one or more for other activities such as mining and/or daily transactions.

 **6**)** What is ‘solo’ and ‘pool’ (wasn’t his name Chewbacca?)**

 Solo is where you attempt to ‘forge’ (mine) a block by yourself; you get 100% of the block reward and fees.
 But you only receive funds if you forge, no burst for coming in second place.